cisco-netmig/core-netcore/README.md

-# NetCore
+# Netcore

-**NetCore** is a Python-based toolkit designed for network automation, analysis, and reporting.
+**Netcore** is a Python-based toolkit designed for network automation, analysis, and reporting.
 It provides a modular framework to connect to devices via SSH, run commands, parse output, and export structured data to Excel.

 ---